menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 DNS administrators can specify the server to use when opening an AD integrated zone, as well as the order of servers to use if the first preferred server becomes unavailable.

-1. Navigate to the :menuselection:`DNS` page and select the :guilabel:`AD Integrated` filter from the sidebar on the left.
+1. In the filtering sidebar, select the :guilabel:`AD Integrated`.

 2. Select the zone(s) you'd like to set preferred servers for.

-3. Use :guilabel:`Action --> Edit preferred server` from the top bar or the ellipsis menu.
+3. Do one of the following:

+  * On the :guilabel:`Action` menu, select :guilabel:`Edit preferred servers`.

+   -OR-

+  * On the Row menu (**...**), select :guilabel:`Edit preferred servers`.

-4. Change the order of your servers into the preferred order.
-The server on the top of the list is tried first, then - if that server is unavailable - the second, and so on.
+4. Arrange the order of your servers into the preferred order.
+The server on the top of the list is tried first, then, if that server is unavailable, the second, and so on.

 5. Click :guilabel:`Save`.